 - The support agencies for recovery are:

 - Australian Red Cross

-- Building and Asset Services (Q Build)
+- Department of Housing, Local Government, Planning and Public Works

+- Department of Transport and Main Roads

 - Queensland Health

 - Centrelink

+- Department of Treaty, Aboriginal and Torres Strait Islander Partnerships, Communities and the Arts

+- Department of State Development and Infrastructure

-- Department of Communities, Child Safety and Disability Services
+- Department of Environment, Science and Innovation

-- QPS
+- QPS Emergency Management Coordinator.

 - Volunteers

 - Salvation Army

-- Ministers of churches
+- · Ministers of churches

 - St Johns Ambulance

 - Blue Care

-Issues to be addressed in Recovery
+Issues to be addressed in Recovery.